DreamAtGTL/helyon-diatom-npal/README.md

 # HELIYON Research Article:
 The code in this repository suppport the following article published in the HELIYON journal

-Title: Long-term effects of the herbicide glyphosate and its main metabolite (aminomethylphosphonic acid) on the growth, chlorophyll a and morphology of freshwater benthic diatoms
+*Title*: Long-term effects of the herbicide glyphosate and its main metabolite (aminomethylphosphonic acid) on the growth, chlorophyll a and morphology of freshwater benthic diatoms

-Authors: Sarah Chéron, Vincent Felten, Aishwarya Venkataramanan, Carlos Eduardo Wetzel, David Heudre, Cédric Pradalier, Philippe Usseglio-Polatera, Simon Devin, Martin Laviale.
+*Authors*: Sarah Chéron, Vincent Felten, Aishwarya Venkataramanan, Carlos Eduardo Wetzel, David Heudre, Cédric Pradalier, Philippe Usseglio-Polatera, Simon Devin, Martin Laviale.

-Year: 2025.
+*Year*: 2025.

+The main author of this code is [Aishwarya Venkataramanan](https://scholar.google.com/citations?user=IqlI43cAAAAJ&hl=en&oi=sra).

 This code is based on DeepLabV3 and DeepLabV3+ with MobileNetv2 and ResNet backbones for Pytorch.